NervanaSystems/ngraph-tf/README.md

 3. Now run `./configure` and choose `no` for all the questions when prompted to build TensorFlow.

-    Note that if you are running TensorFlow on a Skylake falily processor then select `-march=broadwell` when prompted to specify the optimization flags:
+    Note that if you are running TensorFlow on a Skylake family processor then select `-march=broadwell` when prompted to specify the optimization flags:
     ```
     Please specify optimization flags to use during compilation when bazel option "--config=opt" is specified [Default is -march=native]: -march=broadwell